camilotejeiro/kicad_cat_library/kicad_cat_library_conventions.md

 ## Kicad Land Pattern Creation Steps (Requirements)
 ---

-_For specific SMD Chip IPC compliant numbers please refer to your calculator tool and use those results_
+_For specific SMD Chip IPC compliant resistors, capacitors or inductors please refer to your common RCL calculator tool and use those results for the individual libraries_

 **These are our generic requirements for manufacturer specific parts.**